AdguardTeam/KnowledgeBase/docs/adguard-for-safari/extensions.md

 ## Why AdGuard for Safari requires permission

-When enabling the extension *AdGuard for Safari*, you might notice that it requires **access to web page content** and **access to browsing history**.
+When enabling the *AdGuard for Safari* extension, you might notice that it requires **access to web page content** and **access to browsing history**.
 Here's why it needs these permissions:

 - Access to web page content is required for manual ad blocking and advanced blocking rules to work correctly
 - Access to browsing history is required to check the protection status on websites and determine which advanced rules should be applied